-The primary goal of legal research is to efficiently find primary mandatory authority on your legal issue.
+The main goal of legal research is to efficiently find primary, mandatory authority on your legal issue.

 A secondary source may not include everything necessary for your analysis.
 You must not rely solely on the commentary found in a secondary source, but carefully read the primary sources it cites to determine if they are on point for your precise legal issue.

 Also, remember that secondary sources are always persuasive and never binding on courts.
 Secondary sources are most often used for background, context, and help locating the strongest primary authorities.
 Secondary sources should not be cited when trying to persuade a court, if binding authority (such as a relevant case decided by a higher court) is available.

 In this Secondary Sources Unit, we will look at how each of these types of secondary sources can be helpful starting points to shed light on a research question: